rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 "Top N Mathematicians of All Time."
 In return, I was [publicly shamed by Corrine Yap](https://twitter.com/corrine_yap/status/1461473396726796289).

 My list of top mathematicians contained only White men.
-From this, Yap concluded that question created an unsafe and exclusionary space in the department for women, and intended to "hold me accountable for my actions."
+From this, Yap claims that my question created an unsafe and exclusionary space in the department for women, and intended to "hold me accountable for my actions."
 She delivered a talk to the graduate students entitled "A Clapback Talk: what a recent Slack thread reveals about inclusivity in math."

 Well, consider me held accountable.